Vatican: Pope to deliver Sunday blessing from Rome hospital

-ROME (AP) — Pope Francis is walking, working and has celebrated Mass at a Rome hospital where he also will deliver his weekly Sunday blessing while recovering from intestinal surgery, the Vatican said Friday.
+ROME (AP) — Pope Francis will follow in the footsteps of St. John Paul II and deliver his weekly Sunday blessing and greeting from the Rome hospital where he is recovering from intestinal surgery, the Vatican said Friday.

 The Vatican’s daily medical update said that Francis’ temperature was normal again following the slight fever he ran Wednesday evening.
-It said his treatment and recovery at Gemelli Polyclinic were proceeding as planned.
+It said his treatment and recovery at Gemelli Polyclinic were proceeding normally, with the pontiff walking, eating, working and celebrating Mass with hospital staff.

 Francis, 84, had half of his colon removed July 4 for what the Vatican said was a “severe” narrowing of his large intestine.
 He is expected to stay at Gemelli, which has a special suite reserved for popes, through the week, assuming there are no complications.

-The statement said Francis would deliver his noontime Sunday blessing from the 10th floor of the hospital, an appointment that will recall the practice of St. John Paul II, who also delivered the Angelus prayer and greetings from the hospital’s 10th floor during his occasional stays.
+The statement said Francis would deliver his noontime Sunday blessing from the 10th floor of the hospital, an appointment that will recall the practice of John Paul, who also delivered the Angelus prayer and greetings from the hospital’s 10th floor during his occasional stays.

 During one stay in 1996, John Paul quipped that after so many visits, Gemelli had become the “Vatican No. 3,” after St. Peter’s and the papal summer estate in Castel Gandolfo.